-Shot channelling is once the water has an uneven press through the coffee puck causing it to either go around the coffee or through any easier direction within the puck.
+Shot channeling is once the water has an uneven press through the coffee puck, causing it to either go around the coffee or through any easier direction within the puck.

 - Evaluate the evenness of extraction: to check if the flow of water is acceptable.
 A great tool to do this is the Naked Portafilter.

 - Check the amount of coffee in the basket: the puck should ideally be firm with a spongy surface.

 - Check the basket: water flowing out of the machine will trail to any damp pathway; thus, ensure that your basket is dry.

 - Check the tamp: your tamp needs to be leveled since water goes through the path with the least resistance if uneven.

 Here are the top 3 best-selling naked portafilters on Amazon

 Any coffee that blondes early will have a lacking body and will taste towards the bitter side.